ISISNeutronMuon/quickBayes/docs/source/cf/nest.rst

    Z = \int_0^1 L(X) \mathrm{dX}.

-The first few steps are similaar to MCMC:
+The first few steps are similar to MCMC:

 #.
 The bounds for the parameter space are defined.
 #.
 A set of uniformally random points are placed in the bound parameter space.